Choice of business entities

 Mergers and acquisitions

 Israeli tax law allows for non-taxable reorganisations in situations in which the ownership and business enterprise of the original parties is continued after the reorganisation takes place, allowing for the deferral of the tax liability until the shares or assets transferred in such reorganisations are actually sold.
 Different qualifying requirements and conditions apply (e.g. obtaining a ruling from the ITA in certain cases), depending upon the tax residency of the parties and the type of transfer.

 US Foreign Account Tax Compliance Act (FATCA) in Israel

 A Model Reciprocal Intergovernmental Agreement (IGA) was signed by Israel and the United States on 30 June 2014 and was ratified on 12 July 2016.
 The IGA took effect on 4 August 2017, once the Ministry of Finance published the relevant tax code regulations.

 The IGA provides clarity around the implementation of FATCA for the financial institutions and investment entities resident in Israel.

-The ITA released FATCA Guidance in May 2017.
+In addition, the Israeli Tax Authority released FATCA Guidance in May 2017.

 Common Reporting Standard (CRS) in Israel